 Arts & Sciences Career Development offers various career development tools and services to help liberal arts students define and pursue their goals.
-Advisers are available to meet with students from freshmen to seniors to discuss career exploration, job search strategies and communication with employers, including resume reviews and practice interviews.
-Career interest and skill assessment tools are available via group sessions and individual career counseling appointments.
+We are available to meet with students from first-years to seniors to discuss career exploration, job search strategies and communication with employers, including resume reviews and practice interviews.
+Career interest and skill assessment tools are available via individual career counseling appointments.

 172 Goldwin Smith Hall

 A&S Career Development Hours

 - Monday - Friday, 8 a.m. - 4:30 p.m.

 Drop-ins are 15-minute meetings with a career advisor for help with resumes, cover letters, internship/job searches, or any other quick question or concern.
 Please note that we only hold drop-ins while classes are in session.

 Resume Critique Hours